dtbullock/tc-jndi-madness/README.md

     ... that I found, anyway.
 You need to configure [list of missing resources].

 and in Tomcat, they don't get one.
+I can't believe this situation exists after all these years.